Source (programming language): Source Academy

 Since the Safari browser is ECMAScript-2015-compliant, including proper tail calls, it can serve as an implementation of all Source languages, provided that the SICP package is loaded.
 The Source Academy is a web-based programming environment that implements all Source languages, regardless of browser support for proper tail calls, and features various tools for the readers of SICP JS.
-The language implementation in the Source Academy, js-slang, is also available as a stand-alone environment based on Node.js.
+The language implementation in the Source Academy, js-slang, is also available as a standalone environment based on Node.js.